how much does it cost?

-If you repeatedly fail to repay the loan, and after an extension, and still you show no signs of reasonably being able to repay the loan then your security could be at risk of re-possession.
-However, this measure will only be used in a last resort and we will work with you to find a suitable payment plan.
+If you repeatedly fail to repay the loan and, after an extension, you still show no signs of reasonably being able to repay the loan then your security could be at risk of re-possession.
+However, this measure will only be used as a last resort and we will work with you to find a suitable payment plan.

-what if the valuation is lower than the anticipated?
+what if the valuation is lower than anticipated?

 do I need my own solicitors?

 Yes.
-If you do not have your own solicitors we can recommend from a paneled solicitors who are expert at bridging and make the process quick and simple for you.
+If you do not have your own solicitors we can recommend one from our panel of solicitors who are expert at bridging and make the process quick and simple for you.